-‘Losing my mind’: Israel army stripped two Gaza brothers, released only one
+Two Gaza brothers stripped, jeered at by Israeli army, one taken captive

 ‘I didn’t want to leave’

 Three days earlier, on Friday, October 13, Ola’s brother Izzat had visited their house in the Shati refugee camp, west of Gaza City.
-A few hours after he left, Ola received the news that her brother had been killed in an Israeli air attack.
+A few hours after he left, Ola heard he had been killed in an Israeli air attack.

-“I spent four hours looking for his body at the morgue with my son Mohammed,” Ola, 41, said.
+“I spent four hours looking for his body at the morgue with my Mohammed,” Ola, 41, said.
 “We managed to bury him the next day.”

 That day, as relatives gathered in Ola’s house to pay their respects, the bombings around them grew more intense and closer.
 They decided to move to Ola’s brother-in-law’s apartment on the ground floor,